Finding Lower Back Pain Relief

-Home Care for Low Back Pain
+Yoga: Stretching for Back Pain

 If back pain doesn't go away in three months, there's evidence that yoga can help.
 In one recent study, people who took 12 weeks of yoga classes had fewer symptoms of low back pain than people who were given a book about care for back pain.
 The benefits lasted several months after the classes were finished.
 The study suggests conventional stretching also works just as well.
 Make sure your instructor is experienced at teaching people with back pain and will modify postures for you as needed.

 Should I See a Chiropractor for My Back Pain?

 Spinal manipulation is used by chiropractors and osteopathic physicians to treat low back pain in selected patients.
 Spinal manipulation applies hand pressure to areas of the low back to relax irritated muscle and lessen the intensity of the pain.

 Traction, using pulleys and weights to lengthen and stretch the spine can result in temporary relief.
 Both techniques will not treat any underlying causes of back pain, but rather offer a temporary relief from lower back pain.

 Studies have shown that massage treatments can help relieve chronic low back pain.
 Massage treatment can restore people to their usual activities of daily living and lessen pain.
 Massage therapy is limited, and would not be the most effective solution for patients with spinal complications, injuries, or disk problems since massage focuses on the release of muscle tension and not on the structure of the spine itself.

 Acupuncture for Low Back Pain Relief